 There are several answers to that question.

 3. The art colleges, and even the high schools now, have become completely beholden to the degree-program credentialing mill, so that no matter how good an artist you are, you can’t get hired to teach art without an MFA.
-The accrediting organizations, like the CAA (College Art Association), have a vice-grip on this whole process by demanding that anybody hired to teach, at almost any level, must hold that degree.
+The accrediting organizations, like the CAA (College Art Association), have a vice-grip on the whole process by demanding that anybody hired to teach art at almost any level must hold that degree.
 This, to me, is ridiculous, and an almost iron-clad guarantee that the people teaching art are going to be a pretty mediocre crop, who then just keep turning out ever more mediocre artists and teachers.
 It’s the fabled bird that flies up its own ass till it disappears completely.

 LG: You sometimes come across as someone not afraid to question authority.
 You stated, “The minute we submit to any form of group-think, we also risk giving up our ability to respond honestly to the world’s surprises.”
 Can you tell us something to illustrate both how this played out in your life and the ways you’ve been able to cope with this?
 What would you recommend to students today?